mdditt2000/BIGIQ/QuickStartGuide.md

 * Deployment Image: snatra27/cis-k8s-ctlr-biq-as3:1.0

 ## Prerequisite
-Since we are using BIG-IQ, BIG-IQ will prepare the BIG-IP with AS3
+Since we are using BIG-IQ, BIG-IQ will install AS3 on BIG-IP

 ## Create BIG-IP, BIG-IQ credentials and RBAC Authentication
 ```